 – Creating a virtuous circular economy

-- Combating the waste of used equipment that can be reused
+– Combating waste from used equipment that can be reused

-- Promoting cohesion and cooperation between players in the second-hand and reuse sector
+– Promote cohesion and cooperation among stakeholders in the secondhand and reuse sector

-- Reassure consumers through the creation and development of best practices.
+– Reassure consumers by creating and developing best practices.

-Its members work in a number of commissions and working groups to co-construct common projects, such as the "RECONDITIONNEMENT DE QUALITÉ" label, the CiFREP (Commission inter-filière Responsabilité Élargie des Producteurs), the Conseil National de l'Economie Circulaire and other commissions (litter, packaging, furniture, buildings, etc.).
+Its members work within numerous committees and working groups to jointly develop common projects, such as the "RECONDITIONNEMENT DE QUALITÉ" (Quality Reconditioning) label, the Inter-Industry Committee for Extended Producer Responsibility (CiFREP), the National Council for the Circular Economy, and other committees (litter, packaging, furniture, buildings, etc.).

 contact@rcube.org